asnakina/Places-tracker/README.md

 It is crucial that you don't start creating files and typing wildly.
 You should be writing at most 10 lines of code between running the app and confirming what you are trying to do worked.

 When you write ten lines and something doesn't work, it is trivial to track down where the problem was introduced.

 When you write a hundred lines across five files tracking down the bug becomes a nightmare.

 We can think of CRUD apps as a database core with business logic wrapped in layers around it.

+If you're not sure if you should commit, you should commit.

 #### Sequelize